Far-Beyond-Pulsar/blog/public/posts/2026-08-02-helio-foliage-system.md

 ### 6.2 Deterministic Placement: Prefix Sum (Not `atomicAdd`)

-The plan's §6.1 requires that the same `(tile_coord, generation)` produce a **byte-identical** blade list on any GPU.
-That is stronger than "the same set of blades survives", and it is the reason the shader compacts with a **workgroup prefix sum** instead of `atomicAdd`: atomic ordering is unspecified, so an atomic append produces the right *set* in an arbitrary *order*, and the arena bytes would differ between two runs on the same machine.
+The plan's §6.1 requires the same `(tile_coord, generation)` to produce a **byte-identical** blade list on any GPU.
+That is stronger than "the same set of blades survives".
+It is the reason the shader compacts with a **workgroup prefix sum** instead of `atomicAdd`.
+Atomic ordering is unspecified.
+An atomic append produces the right *set* in an arbitrary *order*.
+The arena bytes would differ between two runs on the same machine.
 With the scan, a blade's slab index is a pure function of its candidate index.

 The determinism test in `reference.rs`: